polterguy/polterguy.github.io/tutorials/crudification-explained/index.md

 > Give us the filenames of all files that are reading/updating/deleting/creating records in a table named address.

-To have the endpoint return all files that are opening a MySQL databasse connection, you can invoke it with the following payload.
+To have the endpoint return all files that are opening a MySQL database connection, you can invoke it with the following payload.

 ```json